RohanVDvivedi/Neural-Network/README.md

 # Neural-Network
 This is a small attempt to build a Neural Network Library for easy of use in c

-This library has been developed by me , and is a crude attempt to program a neural net program in c
+This library has been developed by me , and is a crude attempt to program a neural net library in c

+It has to be noted that the library has only online learning , with a constant learning rate learning

 it can be used to make different neural net architectures, using very simple functions